 Further, researchers have known for awhile that the nutritional status of pregnant women can potentially affect the infant into adulthood and influence their metabolic health as early as childhood (known as the Barker hypothesis or “fetal programming").

 For additional background:

 Essential nutrients: nutrients the body cannot make enough of on its own must be obtained from the diet (see below section)

 Water soluble: vitamins that dissolve in water, or require water for absorption; most excess water-soluble vitamins are excreted in the urine; includes vitamin B1 (thiamin), vitamin B2 (riboflavin), vitamin B3 (niacin), vitamin B5 (pantothenic acid), vitamin B6 (pyridoxine), vitamin B7 (biotin), vitamin B9 (folic acid), and vitamin B12 (cobalamin) and vitamin C (ascorbic acid)

 There are 13 essential vitamins: A, C, D, E, K and the B series, including B1 (thiamine), B2 (riboflavin), B3 (niacin), B5 (pantothenic acid), B6 (pyridoxine), B7 (biotin), B9 (folic acid) and B12 (cobalamin), sufficient levels of each are vital during pregnancy.

-The Food and Nutrition Board (FNB) of the National Academy of Medicine (formerly the Institute of Medicine) establishes specific dietary reference intakes for each nutrient.
+The Food and Nutrition Board (FNB) of the National Academy of Medicine (formerly the Institute of Medicine) establishes specific dietary reference intakes for each nutrient in the United States.